 - Other duties as assigned.

-- Ability, willingness, patience and sensitivity to work with a diverse, low-income population.
+- Ability, willingness and sensitivity to work with a diverse, low-income population.

-- Ability to coordinate eyes, hands and fingers in performing word processing, writing, reading and similar tasks.
+- Ability to coordinate eyes, hands and fingers in performing maintenance tasks.

 - Hearing acuity sufficient to use telephone and communicate with residents and staff.

 - Ability to judge situations where supervisor's involvement is needed.

 - Ability to apply common sense understanding to semi-repetitive tasks.